livioribeiro/selva/docs/routing.md

 # Routing

-Routing is defined by the decorators in the controllers and handlers.
+Routing is defined by the decorators in the handler functions.

 ## Path parameters